 The GDPR also gives you the right to lodge a complaint with the Information Commissioners' Office if you are in the UK, or with the supervisory authority of the Member State where you work, normally live or where the alleged infringement of data protection laws occurred.
 The Information Commissioner's Office can be contacted at http://ico.org.uk/concerns/.

 Future Processing

 I do not intend to process your personal information except for the reasons stated within this privacy notice.
-If this changes, this privacy notice will be amended and placed by my profile on Chambers website.
+If this changes, this privacy notice will be amended.

 Changes to this privacy notice